Tim Krekel: 1990 to 2000

+2000 to 2012

 In 2002 Happy Town was released across the U.S. on the Envoy/FFE label.
 Krekel along with drummer Mike Alger and bassist Rick Harper recorded the CD over the latter part of 2001, with the assistance of engineer David Barrick (Barrick Recording Studio) and co-producer Ben Ewing (Nashville-based Artists Envoy Agency).
 The backing tracks were recorded over three days end of August 2001 with overdubs recorded a few weeks later.
 The CD was originally to be by Tim Krekel and the Kasualties, with a song titled "We're All Casualties" as the lead-off track.
 That version was never finished and remains unreleased.
 With the events of 9/11, "Kasualties" was considered inappropriate, and was issued as Tim Krekel.
 A re-recorded version of the song later appeared on the TKO CD.

-In May 2005, a horse named Giacomo won the Kentucky Derby and Krekel resurrected a song he wrote in the early nineties, named "No Mo Do Giacomo".
+In May 2005, a horse named Giacomo won the Kentucky Derby and Krekel resurrected a song he wrote in the early 1990s, named "No Mo Do Giacomo".
 The new recording soon took on a life of its own and caught the eye of NBC Sports which filmed Krekel and his band and showed highlights of the performance during a pre-Preakness National broadcast.
 About the same time that Krekel's album World Keeps Turnin was being pressed onto thousands of CDs, millions of race fans were sitting in front of their TVs seeing Krekel and the band play "No Mo Do Giacomo".
 In 2007, Krekel released Soul Season on the Natchez Trace Label, which featured Michael Webb and the Tim Krekel Orchestra.

 In March 2009, Krekel was diagnosed with cancer.
 By mid-June 2009, Krekel's health took a drastic turn for the worse and at the final stages of what he described as "a most wonderful life!", Krekel was able to die at home under the loving care of his family and hospice on June 24, 2009.

 In 2012, Louisville based sonaBLAST!
-Records posthumously released Krekel's final work, "Sings Up The Sun."
+Records posthumously released Krekel's final work, Sings Up The Sun.